richardcavell/bars-and-tone/README.txt

 Readme.txt
 Bars-and-tone
 by Richard Cavell
+June 2025

 This program generates color bars and a single tone.
-It is for the TRS-80 Color Computer 1, 2 and 3.
+It works on the TRS-80 Color Computer 1, 2 and 3, and the Dragon 32 and 64.